TurtleP/TurtleP.github.io-old2/LovePotion/wiki/compatability.md

 ## Console-Only Constants

-Both the 3DS and Switch versions of Löve Potion have the following constants:
+Both the 3DS and Switch versions of LÖVE Potion have the following constants:

 * `love._console_name`
     - Returns the name of the console, "3DS" or "Switch"
 * `love._potion_version`
-    - Returns the version of Löve Potion
+    - Returns the version of LÖVE Potion

 ## Software Keyboard